Skip to Content

 Is There Way To Prevent Termites For Good?

 Yes.
 There is a way to completely protect your property from termite damage.
 You can have a liquid termiticide barrier installed all the way around your property, which requires drilling and trenching, or you can have bait stations installed.
-The on-staff experts at Go-Forth Pest Control prefer bait, and specifically, the Sentricon® System with Always Active™.
+The on-staff experts at Go-Forth Home Services prefer bait, and specifically, the Sentricon® System with Always Active™.
 Sentricon® is field-tested, highly researched, and backed by a termite damage warranty.
 It is also a professional-grade termite control product installed by certified technicians.
 When the Sentricon® System is installed around your property, you can sleep at night.
 Here are a few reasons why.

 • Termites never stop.
 They are active 24 hours a day, 365 days a year.
 Sentricon® doesn't stop either.
 It is always actively protecting your property from termites.